Self publishers are divided by the strategies they use: white hat vs. black hat strategies.

 A brand that people could count on.
 A reputation people could trust because of their customer’s reviews for Amazon products.

 Amazon’s job is to maintain their reputation now.

 As more marketers flooded the Amazon FBA and Kindle Publishing markets, Amazon had to fight off fake reviews – and still is.

 In recent years, Amazon FBA has taken a big hit with black hat reviews.
 And so have Kindle Publishers but to a lesser extent.

 Amazon won’t passively sit and watch black hat marketers ruin their reputation.

 It only makes sense that they’re combating review swaps with departments dedicated to bringing down these publishers.

 No one knows exactly what these departments consist of.
-But, if they’re anything like Google they have experts and algorithms, that can sniff out review swapping activity.
+But, if they’re anything like Google, they have experts and improve their algorithms to sniff out review swapping activity.

 This is a fight Amazon is determined to win.

 Because customers have been complaining about fake reviews on low-quality books in recent years.